-We gather our wool in the autumn, spin it over the winter, and dye it in the spring.
-This yarn is the main staple of my entire weaving business.
+Bluefaced Leicester is the main staple of Laura’s Loom yarn.
+Indeed it is the main act in my entire business!
 I have been gathering Bluefaced Leicester fleece from Yorkshire Dales farms ever since I started my journey with locally sourced wools.
 My aim is to promote the beautiful wool which can be found in the Yorkshire Dales and Howgills, and to highlight just what can be achieved with it.
-All of my Howgill Classic scarves are woven from this yarn.
+All of my Howgill Classic scarves as well as the Dentdale Blanket are woven from this yarn.

 - source: Yorkshire Dales